Networked advocacy: The importance of social ties

 Manuel Castells believes that organizations occupy a hybrid-space, often moving fluidly on and off of online spaces.
 Therefore, they gain all the advantages of digital networks, without sacrificing strong ties.
-He lauds this ability to transition, which gives participants both, "possible face-to-face interaction, sharing the experience, the danger and the difficulties, as well as facing together the police and enduring together rain, cold and the loss of comfort in their daily lives.
-While, social networks on the Internet allowed the experience to be communicated and amplified, bringing the entire world into the movement, and creating a permanent forum of solidarity, debate and strategic planning."
+Hedescribes this ability to transitio.between networked and physical spaces as allowing participants to engage in face-to-face interaction, share experiences and difficulties, and collectively encounter the conditions associated with physical demonstrations.
+Meanwhile,"online social networks allowed participants to communicate their experiences to a wider audience and provided forums for solidarity, debate, and strategic planning.
 Castells provides a bridge of sorts between traditional observers of collective action and the most radically pro-digital literature.
-While he rejoices in the possibilities for digitally enabled communication and the creation of a new space where the elite and non-elite begin on a more even playing field, he clearly has a deep appreciation for the strong ties that come with sharing physical experiences – especially the risk and fear associated with public actions.
+While he rejoices in the possibilities for digitally enabled communication and the creation of a new space where the elite and non-elite begin on a more even playing field, he clearly has a deep appreciation for the strong ties that come with sharing physical experience— especially the risk and fear associated with public actions.

 On January 19, 2011, Clay Shirky broached the subject of whether online activism is the result of a community that truly exists as an online community, or whether online activism merely enables connected activists to expand the sphere of conflicts that are essentially local.
 Morozov explained Shirkey's main critique of electronically enabled activism networks:

 On Clay's account, "social media" is just a tool that people use to coordinate.
 So, saying that people want a revolution because of "social media" is akin to saying that people want a revolution because of the telephone.